rkscodes/open-resume/README.md

 # OpenResume

+## About the Fork
+In this fork I plane to add following features
+- [ ] Support for code repo and live deployment links of projects
+- [ ] option to make certain text bold, italic using markdown syntax

 OpenResume is a powerful open-source resume builder and resume parser.

 The goal of OpenResume is to provide everyone with free access to a modern professional resume design and enable anyone to apply for jobs with confidence.